brempavel/pw/readme.md

         time being used), for each player in the update, move the other players backwards in time to exactly where they were when the current player's user command was created.
-This moving backwards must account for both connection latency and the interpolation amount8 the client was using that frame.
+This moving backwards must account for both connection latency and the interpolation amount the client was using that frame.
   1. Allow the user command to execute (including any weapon firing commands, etc., that will run ray casts against all of the other players in their